Monday, September 16, 2019

 That should be a bigger number than it is, and now that I can, I'm going to tell you why it isn't and why I'm having more trouble these past couple of weeks bringing funny to the page.
 Why I've phoned in a couple of posts and why I'm probably not done.

 In addition to all the things Writing About Writing does, it is a real time exploration into how messy it is to try to be a writer.
 You get to see me hit the highs, the lows, and the everydays in between.
 The conventional wisdom that writers go out and live lives of glamour and ease until they are hit by a lightning bolt of inspiration, whereupon they sit down for perhaps a month or six weeks and slam out a novel that they then pop off to an agent with no further thought other than to nip down to the mail to collect royalty checks is surprisingly pernicious.
-But similarly (though with less intensity) I also want to combat the equally ridiculous idea that we writers are wordsmithing machines, paragons of discipline, have ice in our veins, and never have a bad day or just can't deal with life.
+But similarly (though with less intensity) I also want to combat the equally ridiculous idea that we writers are wordsmithing machines, paragons of discipline, have ice in our veins, and never have a bad day or ever experience a moment where they have trouble coming to the page.

 Some of you have been with me for almost eight years.
 Through a loved one's lymphoma.
 Through a terrible break up.
 Through substantively losing a child for whom I wanted to be a coparent.
 Through a dear pet's death.
 Through the loss of friends.
 Through major health problems that required life alterations.
 Through it all, I've tried to not just tell you but SHOW you that writers write.
 Lord knows I've missed a post from time to time, and I'm all kinds of behind on every "behind the scenes" project I ever undertook.
 (My friends know they can annoy me by asking how my Skyrim article is going.)
 But this blog is a monument to the plodding, dogged effort that turns a session each day into a career.